Peninsula College’s Mobile Workforce Programs bring hands-on, in-demand skilled trades training directly to communities across the Olympic Peninsula.

 -

 Range is from one quarter to one academic year.
-Some customized training programs may become available throughout the year.
+Some customized training and community education programs may become available throughout the year.

 - What if I need financial help?